-- Legislation would improve the Saver's Credit to encourage utilization among low- and middle-income earners. - Under current law, the Savers Credit is non-refundable, meaning that it can only decrease the amount of taxes owed.
-Legislation would make it refundable, so that those without federal tax liability would be able to claim the credit and contribute it to a retirement plan or IRA.
+- SECURE 2.0 improves the Saver's Credit to encourage utilization among low- and middle-income earners. - Under the previous law, the Savers Credit was non-refundable, meaning that it could only decrease the amount of taxes owed.
+Now, the legislation makes it refundable, so that those without federal tax liability can claim the credit and contribute it to a retirement plan or IRA.